mhkfchun/mhkfchun.github.io/essays/stupid-is-as-stupid-does.md

 ## Good responses

 The responses speak for themselves.
 Double digit answers, all explaining what the correct action to take is in this situation.
 A lot of them even going out of their way to explain why this is the case and other solutions depending on different factors.
-Clearly these respondants were enthusiastic to give help, and show off their knowledge to someone who may actually make use of it.
+Clearly these respondents were enthusiastic to give help, and show off their knowledge to someone who may actually make use of it.
 A far cry from the response section of the other.

 ## In conclusion